muhammad2702/Bloodbank-Data-Collection-and-Management-Dashboard-Website/README.md

-# Blood Donor Society
+# Bloodbank Data Collection and Management Dashboard & Website
-This project is a web application that allows users to register as blood donors and search for blood donors.
-The application uses a MySQL database to store the donor data.
+This project is a web application that allows users to register as blood donors and search for blood donors and uses data analytics to keep users updated

 ## Installation
 To install the project, you will need to have Python 3 and the following Python packages installed: